hphelion/documentation/network.howto.md

 	Select the shell appropriate to your system, either the 64-bit or 32-bit version.

-2. Enter the HP Helion Cloud environment CLI by entering:
+2. Enter the HP Helion Public Cloud environment CLI by entering:

 	`cd HPCS:`